The Untold Truth Of Alice In Chains

 This is how things went down: Cantrell basically had two jars of flies.
 While one of them contained insects that had an abundance of food to feast on, the other jar had flies that were surviving on very little and were malnourished.
 Somehow, the jar with the flies that were being overfed was the one with the tragic ending: all the flies perished because of overpopulation.
 Meanwhile, the underfed flies stayed resilient and survived for an extended period.
 Staley said, "I guess there's a message in there somewhere.
 Evidently that experiment had a big impact on Jerry."

-Alice in Chains bassist Mike Starr passed away in 2011
+Alice in Chains bassist Mike Starr died in 2011

 Advertisement

 While Starr mostly kept a low profile after Alice in Chains, he did participate in a reality show on VH1 called "Celebrity Rehab."
-As per Vulture, he wasn't entirely comfortable with the cameras during the show, and was heard saying, "I mean, I'm sound asleep, I wake up, and there's a f****** camera on me.
+He wasn't entirely comfortable with the cameras during the show, and was heard saying (via Vulture), "I mean, I'm sound asleep, I wake up, and there's a f****** camera on me.
 What the f*** is that?"

-As reported by the Guardian, Starr got into the trouble with the police weeks before he died for possessing unauthorized prescription pills and for having an outstanding warrant that was related to drugs.
-As per Rolling Stone, Starr spoke about being disturbed by Layne Staley's demise and was under the impression that he was the last person to see the singer before he died.
+Starr got into trouble with the police weeks before he died for possessing unauthorized prescription pills and for having an outstanding warrant that was related to drugs.
+Starr had spoken about being disturbed by Layne Staley's demise and was under the impression that he was the last person to see the singer before he died.

 Advertisement

-Jerry Cantrell may come across as being level-headed, but he has had his own demons to deal with.
+Jerry Cantrell may come across as being level-headed, but he is not invulnerable.
 According to Kerrang!, when Alice in Chains got a chance to perform on "MTV Unplugged" in 1996, the band members knew that this could be a great opportunity to showcase their talent to the world.
 Cantrell said, "Boiling it down reveals the heart of the song, without all the bells and whistles, and if it still hits in that environment then you did good."

 Advertisement